Javan and his sons are collectively the various Greek tribes.

-At that time shall many in Judah and Israel believe what God’s prophets have explained to them as they see the dead rising up and will sincerely repent, glorifying God the Father and the Messiah!
+At that time, seeing these things, many in Judah and Israel will believe what God’s prophets have explained to them as they see the dead rising up; and will sincerely repent, glorifying God the Father and the Messiah!
 And they shall delight with even greater jubilation to receive him, when Christ enters Jerusalem as King of kings over all the earth.

 . . . and the remnant were affrighted, and gave glory to the God of heaven.

 Isaiah 24:20 The earth shall reel to and fro like a drunkard [the whole earth shall quiver in a massive worldwide earthquake], and shall be removed like a cottage [like a tent can be moved]; and the transgression thereof shall be heavy upon it; and it shall fall, and not rise again.

 When Christ comes he will destroy all wickedness and resistance to the Word of God.

 24:21 And it shall come to pass in that day, that the LORD shall punish the host of the high ones that are on high, and the kings of the earth upon the earth.

 Those who fight against Christ shall lay in their graves for many years and shall then be visited and raised up in their time.